 Why Long-Tail Keywords are Important for SEO?

 As shortly covered in the previous section, long-tail keywords are indeed important for SEO.
-Especially when combined with semantic SEO.
+Especially when combined with semantic SEO, the two elements are part of the great SEO traffic hacks.

 Here are some more reasons why long-tail keywords are important for SEO: